 The world's first $7.59 million coin.

-There's a new King in the world of numismatics and it's the fabled 1933 St. Gaudens Double Eagle.
-The spectacular and controversial coin fell under the hammer on Tuesday, July 30, in New York City and obliterated the previous auction record of $4.14 million for a U.S. coin.
+The spectacular and controversial 1933 Double Eagle last fell under the hammer on July 30, 2002 in New York City, obliterating the previous auction record of $4.14 million for a U.S. coin.
 The new standard?
 A remarkable $7.59 million!
 As of December 2009, this remains the highest price ever paid for a U.S. coin.

 The famed coin was the lone item in a special auction conducted by Sotheby's and Stack's.
-The sale was a special arrangement that provides for the U.S. government to keep 50% of the proceeds while the balance goes to London, England, rare coin dealer Steve Fenton.
+The sale was a special arrangement that provides for the U.S. government to keep 50% of the proceeds while the balance goes to rare coin dealer Steve Fenton from London, Englad.
 The coin has been the subject of numerous legal battles over the years regarding its legality as a numismatic item for private ownership.

-A packed audience of nearly 500 coin enthusiasts, reporters, cameramen, and onlookers, jammed the 7th floor of Sotheby's building for the one coin auction.
-Bidding started at $2.5 million and proceeded briskly by $100,000 increments.
-The winning bidder at $7.59 million was a, so far anonymous, phone bidder.
+A packed audience of nearly 500 coin enthusiasts, reporters, cameramen and onlookers jammed the 7th floor of the Sotheby's building for the single-coin auction.
+Bidding started at $2.5 million and proceeded briskly in $100,000 increments.
+The winning bidder at $7.59 million was an anonymous phone bidder.

 Mint Director Henrietta Fore receives the $20 necessary to "pay" for the Double Eagle and balance the Treasury accounts.